Pettman DARE Fellowship in

 You need to be self-driven.
 We provide you with a broad range of opportunities and aim to respond positively to any suggestions you have.
 It is up to you to make the most of them.

 - When accepting the offer, you sign a Fellowship Agreement, which outlines your commitments as well as those of Opera North and the University of Leeds.

-- You meet monthly with supervisors from Opera North and the University to review the Learning Journal, to discuss any challenges, and to agree any action
+- You meet monthly with supervisors from Opera North and the University of Leeds to review your Learning Journal, to discuss any challenges and opportunities, and to agree any action.

 How is the Fellowship Funded?